-The performance of Canadian railways in terms of safety has steadily increased over the last decade.
+The safety performance of Canada’s railways has steadily improved over the past decade.
 While the freight rail sector moved a record 503.9 billion gross ton-miles (BGTM) in 2012, it maintained a rate of 2.1 accidents per BGTM, the lowest rate to date.

-The data collected in order to analyze the safety performance of rail comes from the Canadian Transportation Safety Board (TSB) and the RAC.
-The TSB maintains a database of safety performance statistics on federally-regulated railways and the RAC collects similar statistics on provincially-regulated operations.
-The database is available at http://www.tsb.gc.ca/eng/rail/index.asp .
+Railway safety performance data is collected by the Transportation Safety Board of Canada (TSB) and the RAC.
+The TSB maintains a database of safety performance statistics on federally-regulated railways, and the RAC collects similar statistics on provincially-regulated operations.
+The TSB’s database is available at http://www.tsb.gc.ca/eng/rail/index.asp .

 Railway Crossing and Trespassing Accidents